The Coros Vertix is an outdoors watch made for hikers, trail runners and outdoor lovers in mind.

 Coros Vertix: Design and build

-Its 48mm frame means that size-wise, it's smaller than the Suunto 9 (50mm) and has more in common with the stature of the Fenix 5.
-Like Garmin's watch, it doesn't weigh heavy on the wrist and we've had no cause to take it off due to irritation or discomfort.
+Its 48mm frame means that size-wise, it's smaller than the Suunto 9 (50mm) and has more in common with the stature of the Fenix 6 and the Polar Grit X. Like Garmin and Polar's watches, it doesn't weigh heavy on the wrist and we've had no cause to take it off due to irritation or discomfort.

 We've already mentioned those physical buttons, which are your means of navigating the non-touch display.
 The button up top turns on the backlight to aid nighttime visibility, while the bottom button is 'back', and also lets you scroll through data on one of the sub dials on the watch face.